History of the Dominican Republic: Sixteenth century

-Beginning in the 1520s, the Caribbean Sea was raided by increasingly numerous French pirates.
+Beginning in the 1520s, the Caribbean Sea was raided by increasingly numerous French corsairs.
 In 1541, Spain authorized the construction of Santo Domingo's fortified wall, and in 1560 decided to restrict sea travel to enormous, well-armed convoys.
 In another move, which would destroy Hispaniola's sugar industry, in 1561 Havana, more strategically located in relation to the Gulf Stream, was selected as the designated stopping point for the merchant flotas, which had a royal monopoly on commerce with the Americas.
 In 1564, the island's main inland cities Santiago de los Caballeros and Concepción de la Vega were destroyed by an earthquake.
-In the 1560s, English privateers joined the French in regularly raiding Spanish shipping in the Americas.

 With the conquest of the American mainland, Hispaniola quickly declined.
 Most Spanish colonists left for the silver-mines of Mexico and Peru, while new immigrants from Spain bypassed the island.
 Agriculture dwindled, new imports of slaves ceased, and white colonists, free blacks, and slaves alike lived in poverty, weakening the racial hierarchy and aiding intermixing, resulting in a population of predominantly mixed Spaniard, African, and Taíno descent.
-Except for the city of Santo Domingo, which managed to maintain some legal exports, Dominican ports were forced to rely on contraband trade, which, along with livestock, became the sole source of livelihood for the island dwellers.
+Except for the city of Santo Domingo, which managed to maintain some legal exports, Dominican ports were forced to rely on foreign contraband trade, which, along with livestock, became the sole source of livelihood for the island dwellers.

 In 1586, the privateer Francis Drake of England captured the city of Santo Domingo, collecting a ransom for its return to Spanish rule.
 In 1592, Christopher Newport of England attacked the town of Azua on the bay of Ocoa, which was taken and plundered.

-In 1595, the Spanish, frustrated by the twenty-year rebellion of their Dutch subjects, closed their home ports to rebel shipping from the Netherlands cutting them off from the critical salt supplies necessary for their herring industry.
-The Dutch responded by sourcing new salt supplies from Spanish America where colonists were more than happy to trade.
-So large numbers of Dutch traders and buccaneers joined their English and French counterparts on the Spanish Main.